Harry Carney: Influence and legacy

-Jimmy Hamilton and Harry Carney, Aquarium NYC, c.
+Jimmy Hamilton (left) and Harry Carney, Aquarium NYC, c.
 November 1946.
 Photo by William P. Gottlieb.

 Carney was an early jazz proponent of circular breathing.
-He was also Hamiet Bluiett's favorite baritone player because he "never saw anybody else stop time" in reference to a concert Bluiett attended where Carney held a note during which all else went silent.
+He was also Hamiet Bluiett's favorite baritone player because he "never saw anybody else stop time", in reference to a concert Bluiett attended where Carney held a note during which all else went silent.
 Two months after Carney's death, bassist Charles Mingus recorded Sy Johnson's elegy "For Harry Carney"; the track was released on the album Changes Two.